Inverse Design in Nanoscale Heat Transport via Interpolating Interfacial Phonon Transmission: The Transmission Interpolation Model

-with $\gamma$ a tuning parameter.
-It is straightforward to show that if either $\rho(\mathbf{r}^-)$ or $\rho(\mathbf{r}^+)$ is zero, then the RHS of Eq.~\ref{bctransmission} reduces to the hard-wall case.
-On the other side, if $\rho(\mathbf{r}^-) = \rho(\mathbf{r}^+)=1$, there will be no interface.
-In light of this discussion, we note that a variation in the material density does not alter a bulk-like physical property, but rather the amount of incoming flux.
-To distinguish this approach from traditional material interpolation methods, we name it the ``Transmission Interpolation Method'' (TIM).
-The discretized version of TIM is described in~\ref{discretization}.
+It is straightforward to show that if either $\rho_1$ or $\rho_2$ is zero, then the RHS of Eq.~\ref{eq:bc} reduces to the hard-wall case.
+On the other side, if $\rho_1 = \rho_2$, there will be no interface.
+To summarize, our parametrization does not relate the material density to a \emph{bulk-like} property (such as the MFP from Ref.~\cite{evgrafov2009topology}), but rather to the amount of incoming flux.
+To distinguish this approach from traditional material interpolation methods, we name it the ``Transmission Interpolation Model'' (TIM).
+In passing, we note that transmission coefficients of the form $t^\gamma$, with $\gamma > 1$ would also be a suitable interpolation approach.
+However, investigating this more general case is outside the scope of our work.
+Details on the angular discretization of TIM is reported in~Sec. \ref{sec:bte_solver}.